mongodb/specifications/source/unified-test-format/unified-test-format.rst

   arising during sub-operation execution and append a document with error information to the array stored in the specified entity.
-If ``storeFailuresAsEntity`` is specified, the runner MUST NOT include failures in the errors.
+If ``storeFailuresAsEntity`` is specified, the runner MUST NOT include failures in the errors, to the extent the test runner distinguishes errors and failures as further described below.
   If ``storeFailuresAsEntity`` is not specified, the runner MUST include failures in the errors.
 The error document MUST contain the following fields: